Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: ULDM searches in a GGN background

 The frequency-dependent behaviour observed in Fig.~\ref{fig:DiffDeltaz} can be qualitatively understood by considering the dependence of the GGN and ULDM phase shifts on the interferometer position along the baseline with respect to the Rayleigh wave's profile underground.
 At fixed $\Delta z$, the GGN background and ULDM signal scale differently in the high and low frequency limit.
 At low frequencies, corresponding to $\omega_a \ll 1/T$ and $\lambda_{\rm{GGN}} \gg \Delta z$, the GGN and ULDM phase shifts both scale like $\omega_a \Delta z$ (cf.\ Eqs.~\eqref{eq:GGNPhase} and~\eqref{eq:ULDMphase}).
-Therefore, given the geological parameters values used in this work, little to no sensitivity enhancement is gained from probing different gradiometer length scales for angular frequencies $\omega_a \ll 10^{-1}$~Hz.
+Therefore, given the geological parameters used in this work, little to no sensitivity enhancement is gained from probing different gradiometer length scales for angular frequencies $\omega_a \ll 10^{-1}$~Hz, where all curves asymptote towards the same value.

 In contrast, in the frequency window between $\sim 0.05$\,Hz and $\sim 0.2$\,Hz, where GGN dominates the background, and when $\lambda_{\rm{GGN}} \lesssim \Delta z_\mathrm{max}$, the ULDM and GGN phase shifts scale very differently: as $\Delta z/\omega_a$ for ULDM; and as $|\exp (-\, \omega_a z_i/c_H) - \exp(-\omega_a z_j/c_H)|/\omega_a^2$ for GGN.
 Writing $z_j = z_i + \Delta z$, the ratio between the amplitudes of the ULDM and GGN phase shifts is maximised for $z_i = L$ and $\Delta z$ small, which implies that the GGN background is better mitigated when placing the interferometers at the bottom of the baseline and choosing small gradiometer separations.
 At high frequencies where the background is dominated by atom shot noise, which is frequency-independent, the maximum reach can be achieved by choosing the largest possible gradiometer length, $\Delta z_\mathrm{max}$.